dice-cyfronet/atmosphere/doc/api/appliance_types.md

 }
 ```

 You can use any field presented above to filter number of returned appliance types.
-Additionally, you can add `modes` query param, with one of following values: `production`, `development`, `manage`.
+Additionally, you can add `mode` query param, with one of following values: `production`, `development`, `manage`.
 As a results atomic services available in concrete mode will be returned.

 ## Details of an appliance type